pyflosic/pyflosic/README.md

 - examples/: Contains useful examples to get started with Pyflosic.
 Also shows more advanced applications of Pyflosic.
 - utils/: Utilities that are useful for Pyflosic

-Please see the PyFLOSIC manual in the folder doc.
+Please see the PyFLOSIC manual in the folder doc for a detailed introduction.

-##

 The self-interaction error (SIE) is one of the mayor drawbacks of one of the most widley used electronic structure methods - density functional theory (DFT).
 Pederson et al. proposed a unitarily invariant and numerically feasible method based on Fermi-Löwdin orbital self-interaction correction (FLO-SIC).
 We implemented this method using the modern PySCF electronic structure code as basis.